Tip #6: Avoiding Medicaid Recoupments

 Wow.
 Shock and awe.
 Could that happen?
 Yes: MEMORIZE THE MEATY 10 PAGES OF POLICY 8C!!!!!
 And you too could avoid Medicaid recoupments.

-Posted on January 11, 2013, in Carolina ACCESS, DHHS, Division of Medical Assistance, Health Care Providers and Services, Local Management Entity, Medicaid, Medicaid Recipients, Medicaid Recoupment, Medicaid Reimbursement, Mental Illness, NC DMA Clinical Coverage Policy 8C, North Carolina, OAH, Outpatient Behavioral Health, PCG, Primary Care Physicians, Psychiatrists, Psychologists, Reconsideration Reviews, Service Notes and tagged Behavioral health, Connecticut, Health care, Health care provider, Medicaid, Mental health, North Carolina, United States Department of Health and Human Services.
+Posted on January 11, 2013, in Carolina ACCESS, Division of Medical Assistance, Health Care Providers and Services, Local Management Entity, Medicaid, Medicaid Recipients, Medicaid Recoupment, Medicaid Reimbursement, Mental Illness, NC DHHS, NC DMA Clinical Coverage Policy 8C, North Carolina, OAH, Outpatient Behavioral Health, Primary Care Physicians, Psychiatrists, Psychologists, Reconsideration Reviews, Service Notes and tagged Behavioral health, Connecticut, Health care, Health care provider, Medicaid, Mental health, North Carolina, United States Department of Health and Human Services.
 Bookmark the permalink.
-Leave a comment.
+1 Comment.